US-funded news channel in Russian offers Kremlin alternative

 WASHINGTON (AP) — Two U.S. government-funded news outlets are launching a global Russian-language TV network aimed at providing an alternative to slick, Kremlin-controlled media that critics say spread propaganda and misinformation.

-Current Time is run by Prague-based Radio Free Europe/Radio Liberty with help from Washington-based Voice of America.
-It targets Russian speakers across the globe with round-the-clock programming intended to offer the type of fact-based news that its leaders say is sorely missing in the Russian market.
+Current Time, run by Prague-based Radio Free Europe/Radio Liberty with help from Washington-based Voice of America, is targeting Russian speakers across the globe with round-the-clock programming intended to offer the type of fact-based news that its leaders say is sorely missing in the Russian market.
 The network formally launched this week after quietly starting operations last year.

+“In a complicated world, it can be difficult to tell what’s real.
+But Current Time tells it like it is,” a narrator says in a flashy promotional video for the network.
+“Current Time serves as a reality check, with no ‘fake news’ or spin.”

-The network is beamed into Europe by cable, satellite and online.
-It reflects an American attempt to diminish the dominance of what the U.S. government has long warned is a growing Russian propaganda machine, epitomized by state-run outlets like RT and Sputnik.
+The network, beamed into Europe by cable, satellite and online, reflects an American attempt to diminish the dominance of what the U.S. government has long warned is a growing Russian propaganda machine, epitomized by state-run outlets like Sputnik and RT, formerly known as Russia Today.
+The U.S. and others have raised concerns that such outlets distort Russians’ perceptions about their government while drowning out the limited sources of independent news available to Russian audiences.

 Most Read Stories